 Introduction

 vision_package is a ROS2 package for to bridge machine vision output to navigation_package.
 It is meant to be selfcontained piece of the project which in operation only outputs tracked target position to the nodes which handle the drone movement logic.
-In essence the output is the target bounding box.
-See node object_tracker.py for more detailed explanation.
+The main used node is object_detector.py, which uses YOLO to detect and track objects, and then publishes its results to a topic.

 video_publisher.py